dsc-courses/dsc80-2023-fa/tech_support.md

 `wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 bash Miniforge3-$(uname)-$(uname -m).sh`

 **Windows**: Download and execute the Windows installer.
 Follow the prompts, taking note of the options to "Create start menu shortcuts" and "Add Miniforge3 to my PATH environment variable".
 The latter is not selected by default due to potential conflicts with other software.
-Without Miniforge3 on the path, the most convenient way to use the installed software (such as commands `mamba`) will be via the "Miniforge Prompt" installed to the start menu.<br> <br>
+Without Miniforge3 on the path, the most convenient way to use the installed software (such as commands `mamba`) will be via the "Miniforge Prompt" installed to the start menu.
-Non-interactive install: `bash Miniforge3-Linux-x86_64.sh -b  # or similar for other installers for unix platforms`

-Look at the extra options by running the following: `bash Miniforge3-Linux-x86_64.sh -h`

-or if you are on windows, run: `start /wait "" Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3`
+run: `start /wait "" Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3`

 - **2. Download the [environment.yml](https://github.com/dsc-courses/dsc80-2023-fa/blob/gh-pages/resources/environment.yml) file.**